 - Do men need to install CCTV cameras in their bedrooms and film all sex tapes now?

-- Do they need to take consent to have sex from their wives in any format?
+- Do they need to take consent to have sex with their wives in any format?

 His concern echoed by other activists working on the same and everyone has said that when such a crime cannot be proved and when there will be no punishment for false and frivolous complaints how can the govt. think of such a provision?
-Clearly the sole aim for this new amendment is to term every common man as ‘rapists’.
+Clearly, the sole aim of this new amendment is to term every common man as ‘rapists’.

-Radhikanath Mallik says, these kinds of laws don’t affect lawyers and politicians.
-They get easy exemption.
-Only the common middle class men are affected badly.
+Radhikanath Mallik says these kinds of laws don’t affect lawyers and politicians.
+They get an easy exemption.
+Only the common middle-class men are affected badly.

 However, so far none of the activists can think of another greater danger.
 The men accused under marital rape may be denied passport, other govt. schemes and also from getting jobs.
 Recently, a judgement stated that any person even accused in a criminal case cannot be taken into police forces.
 With increasing misuse of 498a and frivolous complaints under such acts against extended family members, taking away job opportunities from many men.